Your 20’s are an important age.

 6) Travel (or die without living).

 You are an utter fool, 100% certified idiot if you never travel anywhere in the world.
 It may seem expensive, it may seem unrealistic.
 But it’s only that way because travel is not a priority in your life (and it should be).
 If your priority is work, saving for a house, kids, getting married then you will always find an excuse not to go anywhere.
 Make travel a priority.
-Visiting a truely foreign country like Myanmar, China or India will change your life for the better in so many ways.
-Check out Woltersworld for inspiration.
+Visiting a truly foreign country like Myanmar, China or India will change your life for the better in so many ways.
+Check out my full moon video from Thailand for inspiration:

 I know this sort of travel only ever remains a fantasy for most people, but it does not have to be.
 I’m American and I know how we think (can’t speak for other countries ).
 High school, then college, then work, then live for the weekends and take 2 weeks a year to go somewhere fun.
 Post pictures of beach you would like to visit on Facebook, think about how great it would be to live on an island.